Contact Us (310) 553-1222

 When an employer receives a charge of discrimination from the Equal Employment Opportunity Commission (EEOC), they typically have 30 days to respond.
 This time frame can vary depending on the specifics of the charge and the EEOC’s current backlog.
 The response to an EEOC charge is known as a “Position Statement,” where the employer is allowed to present its version of the facts and any supporting evidence.

 Our experts at Novian & Novian have a deep understanding and experience with employment law and guiding employers through the nuance-filled practices of workplace regulations.
-With experience spanning over three and half decades, our attorneys are ready to help employers with workplace-related legal issues.
-To get started and learn more, don’t hesitate to contact us today.
+With experience spanning over three and a half decades, our attorneys are ready to help employers with workplace-related legal issues.
+To get started and learn more, don’t hesitate to contact us today

 How Long Does an Employer Have to Respond to EEOC Charges?